 It is vital that, once a political agreement is reached, there are people with connections throughout the region and with genuine relationships of trust already built.
 Reunion events are regularly held to consolidate friendships and give the Fellows the opportunity to meet and share updates and ideas about their work in the region.

-Thanks to the generosity of the Atkin Foundation, ICSR is offering young leaders from Israel and the Arab world the opportunity to come to London for a period of four months.
-The purpose of the fellowship is to provide young leaders from Israel and the Arab world with an opportunity to develop their ideas on how to further peace and understanding in the Middle East through research, debate and constructive dialogue in a politically neutral environment.
+ICSR offers these young leaders from Israel and the Arab world the opportunity to come to London for a period of four months.
+As the purpose of the fellowship is to provide young leaders from Israel and the Arab world with an opportunity to develop their ideas on how to further peace and understanding in the Middle East the four months at King’s College London is spent on research, debate and constructive dialogue in a politically neutral environment.

 Atkin Fellows are based at the ICSR offices at King’s College London.
 During their Fellowship, they are expected to: